engagepy/engagepy/README.md

 ## **Journey:**

-> Post graduation I spent nearly a decade in the non code world.
-Doing entreprenuerial travel businesses and becoming a platinum scuba instructor in Andaman Islands.
-My path to code started around >30< with an urge to become a programming literate, having observed the growing dependency on technology globally.
-As a result I approach development with programmatic thinking layered on business experiences.
+> My path to code started late, with an urge to become a programming literate.
+As a result I approach development with programmatic thinking combined with a broad base of on ground experiences.

-> Python, for it had me at first sight.
+> I find that my self-taught programming and innate leadership skills align with achieving Prodcution Level Products across domains.

 ## Goals: